rahulkumaran/Discord2FB-Bot/README.md

 # Discord2FB Bot

-A bridge bot between facebook and discord.
+A bridge bot between facebook and discord that helps you post statuses on FB from Discord.